-As we explain in the CleanApp Whitepaper, there are many ways to translate trash data into treasure.
-Consistent with our focus on the user experience and a minimalist UI, we believe that a person shouldn’t be forced to polish the treasure that they’ve stumbled upon, and then forced to spend precious minutes tagging and uploading their treasure.
+As we explain in the CleanApp Whitepaper, there are many ways to translate waste data into treasure.
+Consistent with our focus on the user experience and a minimalist UI, we believe that a person shouldn’t be forced to polish the treasure they’ve stumbled upon, and then forced to spend precious minutes tagging and uploading photos of their polished treasure.

 CleanApping should take mere seconds, not minutes.

 Please understand, we still want to get as much data about the dumpsite as we can, but we believe that we can glean a lot of the data we need just by adopting a standardized approach to reporting (including basics that we often don’t think about, such as using shared timestamps, contextual/dimensional clues for machine learning algorithms, etc.).

 Conceptually and operationally, harvesting metadata becomes possible once a standard is sufficiently-refined and widely-adopted.
 That will take time.

 Technically, harvesting metadata becomes possible from the outset with well-designed CleanApp APIs.
 We have recently started an informal collaboration with a team of very experienced developers.
 We hope to formalize this relationship and expand our collaboration.
 By 2020, our goal is to allow subscribers to gain API-level access to CleanApp Analytics — permitting real-time access to streaming incident data.